abigailStev/energy_spectra/README.md

 runs the xspec script, outputs to a log file.

 ### multifit_plots.py
-Reads the xspec log file to plot how the free parameters change with QPO phase.
-Fits the changing parameters with a sine wave to get the phase of each.
+Reads the xspec log file to plot how the untied SED parameters change with QPO phase.
+Fits the changing parameters with a function and gets the 'phase' of each parameter variation.

 ## Copyright

-All content © 2015 the authors.
+All content © 2014-2015 the authors.
 The code is distributed under the MIT license.
 See LICENSE.md for details.

+If you use this code, please cite the paper as well as the code's Zenodo DOI!
+Stevens et al. 2015

 Pull requests are welcome!
 If you are interested in the further development of energy_spectra, please [get in touch via the issues](https://github.com/abigailStev/energy_spectra/issues)!